 - 4304.7 Preparation and Inspection of the Dual Moguls Site - 4304.7.1 The Dual Moguls site must be completely prepared for skiing before the Dual Moguls competition and must then be available for training.
 When snow cover is minimal, the organizing committee must transport additional snow to cover the course sufficiently.

-The Jury may postpone or cancel a competition if the moguls do not satisfactorily meet a reasonable minimum to constitute a Dual Moguls competition.

-- 4304.7.2 Moguls may be machine constructed and all care must be taken to assure the courses are equal with respect to lines and the number and size of the moguls. - 4304.7.3 Before training begins on the first day of official practice, the competitors and Jury must inspect the course.
-The Jury shall determine the time of the inspection. - 4304.7.4 Immediately after this inspection the Technical Delegate and other members of the Jury shall be available on site to receive requests and suggestions from the competitors and trainers. - 4304.7.5 To improve upon marginal lighting conditions the organiser may color the moguls, add pine bough branches, etc. - 4304.7.6 Some moguls may be modified for use as air bumps (see 4304.3 and 4304.8.1).
+The Jury may postpone or cancel a competition if the moguls do not satisfactorily meet a reasonable minimum to constitute a Dual Moguls competition. - 4304.7.2 Moguls may be machine constructed and all care must be taken to assure the courses are equal with respect to lines and the number and size of the moguls. - 4304.7.3 Before training begins on the first day of official practice, the competitors and Jury must inspect the course.
+The Jury shall determine the time of the inspection. - 4304.7.4 Immediately after this inspection the Technical Delegate and other members of the Jury shall be available on site to receive requests and suggestions from the competitors and trainers. - 4304.7.5 To improve upon marginal lighting conditions the organizer may color the moguls, add pine bough branches, etc.

+- 4304.7.6 Some moguls may be modified for use as air bumps (see 4304.3 and 4304.8.1).
 There should be Air Bumps at the top and bottom of each course in approximately the same positions.
 The take-off of the top air bumps should be placed at 15% of the course length and take off of the bottom air bumps should be placed at the end of the course or 20% of the course length from the finish line.
-When a mogul and dual mogul competition are held at one location, 4204.3 applies. - 4304.8 Air Bump Shapers - 4304.8.1 For the express purpose of shaping and grooming the air bumps in Moguls and Dual Moguls, the Team Captains shall elect up to 2 shapers per jump (i.e. Top
+When a mogul and dual mogul competition are held at one location, 4204.3 applies. - 4304.8 Air Bump Shapers - 4304.8.1 For the express purpose of shaping and grooming the air bumps in Moguls and Dual Moguls, the Team Captains shall elect up to 2 shapers per jump (i.e. Top Air, Bottom Air).
+These individuals will be responsible for the final preparation of the air bumps.
+In competitions other than World Cups, alternate jump preparation arrangements can be determined at the Team Captains' meeting.